Innovative Healing for Our Queer and Trans Community

 Some people experience mild, temporary side effects with treatment, such as nausea, dizziness, or changes in perception.
 We'll be with you through the session to monitor, and we work closely with you before treatment starts to identify any factors that may indicate KAP isn't a good fit.

-• Ketamine therapy can be highly effective in people struggling with severe and persistent mental health symptoms, as well as those who are interested in non-traditional healing methods.
+Ketamine psychotherapy can be highly effective in people struggling with severe and persistent mental health symptoms, as well as those who are interested in non-traditional healing methods.

 At the same time, it might not be the right fit for everyone.
-It's best to consult with your healthcare provider before starting ketamine therapy if you've experienced any of the following:
+It's best to consult with your healthcare provider before starting ketamine psychotherapy if you've experienced any of the following:

 If ketamine-assisted psychotherapy isn't for you, please note that our experienced therapists are trained in several other treatments to support you on your healing journey.

-Unlock a new way to heal with ketamine therapy in Denver.
+Unlock a new way to heal with ketamine psychotherapy in Denver.

 If you're ready to try a novel approach to mental health treatment, KAP could be a great option.
 We’re excited to offer this service!